rust-gamedev/rust-gamedev.github.io/content/news/039/index.md

 establishing foundational features such as input mapping, UI, and localization, along with the addition of a few major features:

-- Network play, complete with a matchmakign server for joining public games online.
+- Network play, complete with a matchmaking server for joining public games online.
 - A scripting engine using TypeScript/JavaScript powered by [`bevy_mod_js_scripting`].
 - A revamped map editor that renders the actual game in the viewport.
   This lets you switch back and forth between editing and playing,